kash-gg/Project_SSI/implementation_plan.md

 > [!IMPORTANT]
 > **Technology Stack Decision**
 >
-> I'm proposing a **Progressive Web App (PWA)** approach instead of a native mobile app for the following reasons:
+> We're proposing a **Progressive Web App (PWA)** approach instead of a native mobile app for the following reasons:
 > 1. **Cross-platform compatibility**: Works on iOS, Android, and desktop with a single codebase
 > 2. **No app store requirements**: Can be installed directly from the browser
 > 3. **Easier development and testing**: Can test locally on desktop and mobile browsers
-> 4. **Modern capabilities**: PWAs support camera access, offline storage, notifications, and can be installed on home screens
+> 4. **Modern capabilities**: PWAs support camera access, offline storage, notifications, and can be installed on hous screens
 > 5. **Better for demonstration**: Easier to showcase and distribute
 >
 > The app will be built using: